BrittleHeart/paint-implementation/readme.md

 npm install
 ```

-If you have server installed on your (Visual Studio Code)[https://code.visualstudio.com/], run it
+If you have server installed on your [Visual Studio Code](https://code.visualstudio.com/), run it

 Or if u just want to have fun open **index.html** in your favourite browser and have fun ðŸ¤“